techandy42/personal-portfolio-website/layout.md

 - A list of skills displayed as card, each with image and name.
 - The cards should be displayed as grid format.
-- Display all of my software engineering/business-related skills
+- Display all of my programming skills

 > Projects

-- A list of projects displayed as card, each with picture, name, and description.
+- A list of projects displayed as card, each with image, name, description, and link.
-- The cards should be displayed as carousels.
-- List 4 of my projects.
+- List 3 of my projects.

 > Contact